joshbegley/nyt-latest/README.md

 **Eric Dane, McSteamy on ‘Grey’s Anatomy,’ Dies at 53**\
-`His breakout role came in 2006 as the handsome Dr. Mark Sloan, nicknamed McSteamy, the head of plastic surgery at a Seattle hospital.`\
+`His breakout role came in 2006 as the handsome Dr. Mark Sloan, nicknamed McSteamy, the head of plastic surgery at a Seattle hospital.
+He died 10 months after announcing his A.L.S. diagnosis.`\
 https://nytimes.com/2026/02/19/arts/eric-dane-mcsteamy-dead.html

 **Amber Glenn closed her Olympics well after faltering.
 Can she carry it forward?**\